-To a certain disappointment, the new Breitling Bentley Supersports automatic chronograph watch that was presented last week during the Baselworld 2012 event offers only minor, almost unnoticeable cosmetic changes here and there.
-The watch comes as a tribute to the famous Bentley Supersports sports car that went into production in 2009 and offered 0-100 km/h acceleration of impressive 3.9 seconds and an overwhelming top speed of almost 330 kilometers per hour.
+To a certain disappointment, the 2012 Breitling for Bentley Supersports chronograph that was presented during the Baselworld 2012 event offers only minor, almost unnoticeable cosmetic changes here and there.
+The watch comes as a tribute to the famous Bentley Supersports sports car that went into production in 2009 and offered 0-100 km/h acceleration of impressive 3.9 seconds and overwhelming top speed of almost 330 kilometers per hour.

-If you compare the recently introduced version with the Breitling for Bentley Supersports watch that first appeared back in 2010, you will have a hard time finding differences between the two.
+If you compare the recently introduced version with the Breitling for Bentley Supersports model that first appeared back in 2010, you will have a hard time finding differences between the two.

 The “new” version is presented in the same supermassive stainless steel body almost 49 millimeters in diameter and features the same “linear” tri-compax chronograph with a 12-hour chronograph counter at 9 o’clock, a small seconds indicator at 3 hours, and a 60-minute chronograph totalizer right in the center of the dial.

-The refreshed Breitling Bentley Supersports is still powered by the same Caliber B26 automatic movement, which is based on the well-known ETA 2892-A2 ebauche with some of its components replaced with higher grade ones in order to successfully pass COSC certification.
+The refreshed Breitling Bentley Supersports is still powered by the same Caliber B26 automatic movement, which is based on the well-known ETA 2892-A2 blank caliber with some of its components replaced with higher grade ones in order to successfully pass COSC certification.

-Well, I guess we shall see a radically upgraded version of the watch in a couple of years from now when Bentley finally introduces a new generation of the Supersports.
+Well, I guess we shall see a radically upgraded version in a couple of years from now when Bentley finally introduces a new generation of the Supersports.

-I have an impression that some may be quite impressed by the timekeeper’s MSRP of over $10,000 USD, but the Swiss brand makes this watch for the kind of customers who are able to afford a Bentley and in this respect the watch is priced quite right.
+I have an impression that plenty of potential customers will be impressed by the timekeeper’s MSRP of over $10,000 USD, but the Swiss brand makes this version for the kind of customers who are able to afford a Bentley and in this respect, the watch is priced right.
 After all, some still think that a Bentley is simply a glorified VW, so a concept of an ultra-luxury watch powered by a mass-produced mechanism may not be particularly alien to them.

 Photos: Breitling / Bentley